CompGenomeLab/globalNERepair/README.md

 Instead of globalRepair Repository, I am using globalNERepair repository!

 ###  This repository includes globalRepair project's scripts and pipelines.
-For pipelines, please visit "pipelines" folder.
+For pipelines, please visit [NGS preprocessesing Pipelines](https://github.com/CompGenomeLab/globalNERepair/tree/master/pipelines) folder.

-For Scripts, please visit "Python_Scripts" [Python folder](#Python_Scripts) folder.
+For Scripts, please visit [Python scripts](https://github.com/CompGenomeLab/globalNERepair/tree/master/Python_Scripts) folder.

 ##  Setup
 Custom setup assumes that you have the necessary programs installed and they are exectuble in your $PATH.